Hematopoiesis: Definition, embryology and cell lines

 An important adjunct to the complete blood count is a blood film analysis.
 This is a histological assessment of the cellular morphology of white and red cells that indicates particular pathologies.
 For example, sickled cells are pathognomonic of the SS genotype of sickle cell disease, tear drop poikilocytes are found in patients with myelofibrosis and extramedullary haematopoiesis are typical of megaloblastic anemia, and target cells are seen with some haemoglobinopathies, liver disease as well as iron deficiency.
 There are also very specific morphological changes seen in leukopathies that are telltale signs of disease processes.
 Smudge cells suggest increased fragility of the white cells and is a hallmark sign of the Epstein Barr virus.
 Also diagnostic of acute myeloid leukemia are auer rods.

 The components of the test, their significance as well as their reference ranges are outlined below.
-Please note that for paediatric cases, the reference ranges vary based on the age of the child, not the gender.
-However, there are gender differences after the patient passes about twelve years of age.
+Please note that for pediatric cases, the reference ranges vary based on the age of the child, not the sex.
+However, there are sex differences after the patient passes about twelve years of age.

 - Abbreviation - Hb

 - Reference Range - 130 to 180 g/L for males and 120-160 g/L for females